Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 ## Deteriorate

 - Decay
-    - The relations between the two countries have been deteriorating for sometime.
+    - The relations between the two countries have been deteriorating for some time.

 ## Discount